Health and Safety

 On the Motorcoach

 Our motorcoach partners have implemented enhanced cleaning and safety protocols.
 Buses will be disinfected using a variety of techniques, including electrostatic and anti-microbial sprayers, foggers, and steamers.
 All high-touch surfaces will be wiped down multiple times a day.
 Air filtration system improvements promote frequent exchange of cabin air, replacing it with fresh air from the outside.
-Students will be assigned a designated seat on the bus each day, and we have established bus loading and unloading procedures that limit exposure to other students.
+We have established seating, loading and unloading procedures designed to limit exposure to other students.

 Our promise to you.

 WorldStrides will be there for your group every step of the way, from pre-tour, on-tour, and post-tour to ensure the safest experience possible for all travellers.

 - Pre-Tour: We encourage all travellers to limit contact with non-household individuals and exposure to public places for 14 days prior to departure.
 If a student is symptomatic or tests positive within 14 days of travel, they should not travel with the group and should immediately contact their Program Leader or WorldStrides Customer Service.

 - On-Tour: If a student exhibits symptoms of COVID-19 while participating on a program, we will help them get tested and safely separate them from the rest of the group while awaiting the results.
 If the test result is positive, we will be there every step of the way, from helping to secure the necessary care to arranging medically-required isolation.

 - Post-Trip Assistance: In addition to advising all participants to monitor their health for 14 days after returning home and let their Program Leader know if they become ill, WorldStrides will work with the Program Leader or appropriate parties to carry out contact tracing and notifications as needed.